Kils-dev/Personal_WaspScripts/README.md

 * Uses a Custom World Hopper Handler (**TLDR:** You can choose your desired world regions or you can use your own CUSTOM list):
   * You can Enable/Disable World Hopping.
-  * You can Enable/Disable Total World Hopping.
+  * You can Enable/Disable Total Level World Hopping.
-  * Regions: EU, NAEast, NaWest, AUS.
+  * Regions: EU, NAEast, NAWest, AUS.
   * Configurable CUSTOM World List.
 * Automatically detects if the user has a anti-fire shield equiped to fight Ensouled Dragon Heads.
 * Automatically detects if the user is wearing a Serpentine helm to fight Ensouled Kalphite Heads.